Pizza in Pisa – no, we went to IKEA instead

 We finally were hitting the time to line up, and we could see families who had waited hours peeling themselves off the grassed area.

-There are two viewing area, and we stop at the first.
+There are two viewing areas, and we stop at the first.
 We have missed the educational time with the bag fiasco, so we ask another English couple for a brief synopsis.

 The area is well caged.
 No jumpers can suicide here.

 This was built as a bell tower, and there are seven bells at the top.
 By the time we get to the top Explorason is pooped.
-He has a lie down.
-As we are in groups, there is very limited time.
-By the time we all take turns for a photo they are repeating the request to go down.
+He has a lie-down.
+As we are in groups, there is a very limited time.
+By the time we all take turns for a photo, they are repeating the request to go down.

-I have learnt in my travels to STOP.
+I have learned in my travels to stop.
 To look and to take in the detail, and so we do this.
-The colour and texture and feel is amazing.
-I’m so glad we decided to spent the afternoon here.
+The color and texture and feel is amazing.
+I’m so glad we decided to spend the afternoon here.

 We decent the stairwell and feel the grooves beneath our feet, as they are well worn.

 For me right now it is more than just seeing the world and teaching.
 There is more, and my soul is longing for more.
 I LOVE being a mother.
-I love travelling.
+I love traveling.
 I love the quality time I have as I guide my son to discover and immerse himself in this learning process.
-These are questions I want to face in the coming weeks of my life.
-What change can I make on this earth ?
+These are the questions I want to face in the coming weeks of my life.
+What change can I make on this earth?